natemcmaster/Yarn.MSBuild/README.md

 ### YarnBuildCommand

-If you set the `YarnBuildCommand` property, the command will run automatically when you compile the application.
+If you set the `YarnBuildCommand` property, the command will run automatically in the "YarnBuild" target when you compile the application.

 Example: